LailtonXavier/classreact/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+-teste

   - criando o projeto
     -> Todas estrutura e configuração